-Here are a few benefits of the Upgrade Card:
+Here are a few benefits of the Upgrade card:

 Chance at a very low APR

-The Upgrade website uses data from Bankrate’s credit card interest calculator to show how much you could save by paying off a $10,000 balance with the Upgrade Card instead of paying the minimum due on a traditional credit card (assuming you’re assigned an 18 percent APR and a 24-month term, accounting for interest accrued between the charge date and the due date 51 days later):
+The Upgrade website uses data from Bankrate’s credit card interest calculator to show how much you could save by paying off a $10,000 balance with the Upgrade card instead of paying the minimum due on a traditional credit card — assuming you’re assigned an 18 percent APR and a 24-month term.
+Accounting for interest accrued between the charge date and the due date 51 days later:

 |Interest paid over time

 Potentially large credit line

-A large credit line could be an especially big help if you need to finance a few big expenses and want to avoid signing up for a deferred interest financing plan (which could end up costing a ton if you have any balance left at the end of the promotional period).
+A large credit line could be an especially big help if you need to finance a few big expenses and want to avoid signing up for a deferred interest financing plan (which could end up costing a ton if you have any balance left at the end of the introductory period).

 But again, there’s no guarantee you’ll be offered a high limit.
 It all depends on your credit history.
 In fact, Upgrade’s card terms state that they actually offer credit lines up to $50,000.
 However, the terms also say that the majority of credit lines are below $25,000.

 Check terms with no hard credit pull